Duality for Clans: an Extension of Gabriel-Ulmer Duality: Abstract

 \section{Abstract}

-\emph{Clans} are representations of generalized algebraic theories that contain more information than the finite-limit categories associated to the l.f.p.\ categories of models via Gabriel--Ulmer duality.
-Refining Gabriel--Ulmer duality to account for this additional information, this article presents a duality theory between clans and l.f.p.\ categories equipped with a weak factorization system subject to axioms.
+\emph{Clans} are categorical representations of generalized algebraic theories that contain more information than the finite-limit categories associated to the locally finitely presentable categories of models via Gabriel--Ulmer duality.
+Extending Gabriel--Ulmer duality to account for this additional information, we present a duality theory between clans and locally finitely presentable categories equipped with a weak factorization system of a certain kind.